DC23/workflows/_episodes/02-snakefiles.md

 file called `isles.dat` and that creating this file requires `books/isles.txt` - is now made explicit by Snakemake's syntax.

+> ## Snakefiles as Documentation
+>
+> By explicitly recording the inputs to and outputs from steps in our
+> analysis and the dependencies between files, Snakefiles act as a type
+> of documentation, reducing the number of things we have to remember.
+{: .callout}

+Before running Snakemake,
-Let's first ensure we start from scratch and delete the `.dat`, `.png`, and `results.txt` files we created earlier:
+let's first ensure we start from scratch and delete the `.dat`, `.png`, and `results.txt` files we created earlier:

 ~~~